jdohertydev/runit/README.md

 ![Slogan](/readme-images/logo-with-slogan.png)

 The slogan used serves to support the essence and values of my brand, leaving a memorable impression on visitors while reinforcing its identity and purpose.
-When viewing the website on mobile viewports, the slogan is removed to optimize screen space.
+When viewing the website on smaller viewports, the slogan is removed to optimize screen space.

 ![Slogan](/readme-images/slogan-hideen-on-mobile-view.png)